» Pet Travel Tips

 - Food and water bowls.

-- Food (and even some water)!
+- Food and water.
 Keeping your pet on the

 same diet that he's accustomed to will help to prevent the

-dreaded "messy butt" or vomiting.
-If your pet has
+dreaded diarrhea or vomiting.
+If your pet has a sensitive stomach,

-- Can opener - if your pet likes canned food.
+- Can opener - if your pet is fed canned food.

 - Stain remover/cleaning supplies... just in case!